Last Updated on

 More of the best Southern California beaches for families in North Orange County:

-- Seal Beach – Known for a small town main street ending in a pier, seaside playground, and great swimming.
+- Seal Beach – This small, military town’s main street ends the pier.
+There is a seaside playground and great swimming.

-- Bolsa Chica State Beach – Known for RV camping, plentiful parking, and over 200 fire pits!
+- Bolsa Chica State Beach – The sprawling stretch of sand is known for RV camping, plentiful parking, and over 200 fire pits!

 Best Beaches in Southern California- Central Orange County

-The beaches of Newport and Balboa are packed with miles of sandy, perfect for swimming, boogie boarding, and surfing.
+The beaches of Newport Beach and Balboa are packed with miles of sand, perfect for swimming, boogie boarding, and surfing.
 Rent a bike and ride down the cement beach boardwalk for miles.
-Be sure to check out the Balboa Fun Zone and enjoy the longest ride on a Ferris wheel ever.
+Be sure to check out the rides and carnival games at the Balboa Fun Zone.

-The auto ferry takes cars and pedestrians across the narrow bay at a steal for a ride to Balboa Island where the most beautiful homes sit on the quiet bay, bedecked in flowers and flags.
-Balboa Bars, chocolate-dipped ice cream cones, and frozen bananas are a must-eat for a delicious treat.
+The small auto ferry takes cars and pedestrians across a narrow stretch of Newport Bay.
+On the other side is Balboa Island where the most beautiful homes sit on the quiet bay, bedecked in flowers and flags.
+Balboa Bars, chocolate-dipped ice cream cones, and frozen bananas (remember them on Arrested Development?) are a must-eat for a delicious treat.

 More of the best Southern California beaches for families in Central Orange County: